by Luna

 Thoughts on China

-These are some of my reflections on China, or rather, Beijing, after spending 10 days there.
-I present this not as THE truth, but as MY truth, according to what I saw and heard there.
-My truth is subject to change upon further enlightenment.
+These are some of my reflections on China (or rather, Beijing) after spending ten days there.
+I present this not as the truth, but as my truth, based on my observations there.

-1. The air quality wasn't nearly as bad as I thought it would be.
-Then again, I may not be the best person to be talking about this, considering I lived in Cairo for ten years and rarely got sick.
-Apparently I thrive in toxic environments, so...
+1. The air quality wasn't nearly as bad as everyone said it would be.
+Then again, I may not be the best judge of this, considering I lived in Cairo for ten years and rarely got sick.
+Apparently, I thrive in toxic environments...

 2. It's obvious that whatever western colonialism happened there had minimal impact on the country.
-Language, culture, and behavior are mostly uninfluenced by westernisms.
+Language, culture, and behavior are mostly uninfluenced by western norms.
 English is not very widespread.
-Those who speak it are mainly younger and a bit difficult to understand.
-Those who don't are not even familiar with basics like yes, no, toilet, hotel, and other English words that have become internationalisms.
-Not even names for basic technology.
+Those who speak English are mainly younger and a bit difficult to understand.
+Those who do not speak aren’t even familiar with basics like yes, no, toilet, hotel, and other English words are pretty standard around the world.
+Not even the names for basic technology.
 Chinese has a word for everything.
-This makes it difficult for non-Chinese speaking tourists to navigate, but it's also beautifully refreshing to see an ancient culture very much in tact, even if you come across an occasional McDonald's, Pizza Hut, or KFC.
-Besides, considering China's numbers and economic status, shouldn't we be learning Mandarin instead of them learning English?
+This makes it difficult for non Chinese-speaking tourists to navigate, but it's also beautifully refreshing to see an ancient culture very much intact… even if you come across an occasional McDonald's, Pizza Hut, or KFC.

 Monday, July 11, 2016